 - Statistics.
 You can keep statistics on the number of allowed and blocked page requests by country and see the details in a report.
 This too can result in some large tables.
 The statistics can be filtered by a relative range or an absolute range of dates.
 The columns can be sorted in ascending or descending sequence.

 - Weekly automatic database update.
 The database is refreshed approximately once a week automatically using a phpBB cron.
+MaxMind refreshes the database on Tuesdays.
+To allow for timezone variations, this extension will attempt to retrieve the database on Wednesdays, but only if at least seven days have elapsed since the database was last refreshed.

-Currently English and Dutch language translations are available.
 If you have one to contribute, please let me know.

 Downloads and support